 Salta and the northwest of Argentina have more in common with the Quechan cultures of Bolivia and Peru than with the rest of the country.
-Its society and traditions are unmatched in the region, contrasting dramatically with Argentina’s European south.
+Its society and traditions are unmatched in the region, contrasting dramatically with Argentina’s European south and incredibly metropolitan capital, Buenos Aires.

 From the Andes, the landscape rolls east in a patchwork of immense gorges and spectacular rock formations.
 Mountain roads roam through desert and cactus forests, subtropical jungle and lush valleys dotted with sugarcane and tobacco plantations.

-The region is also home to the world’s highest altitude vineyards (the highest at 2.490ms), and some fabulous wineries.
-We include in our portfolio a selection of the most remarkable properties, amongst them a private working estancia, a luxury wine lodge, a romantic boutique and a 400-year-old family-run working farm.
+The region is also home to the world’s highest altitude vineyards (the highest at 2.490ms), and some fabulous wineries like those of Cafayate.
+We include in our portfolio a selection of the most remarkable properties, among them a private working estancia, a luxury wine lodge, a romantic boutique and a 400-year-old family-run working farm.